9 Ronas Hill (walk to be added)

 one or two fences to be negotiated before the land starts to rise into

 cliffs.
-Continue round the ness for impressive views of rock stacks from
+Continue round the ness for impressive views of rock stacks

 the undulating route.
-Cliffs appear before you unexpectedly and I suspect
+Cliffs appear before you unexpectedly and I

 that in mist the unwary could conceivably step off one!
-At the end of the
+At the end of

 walk keep "left" of all farm walls until a small beach is on your left

-and the cemetery is on your right, then strike inland to a gate and
+and the cemetery is on your right, then strike inland to a gate

+stile by the road.
 Ness of Hillswick photos |

 ||||